ianmjones/options-pixie/src/README.txt

 == Changelog ==

+= 1.1.1 =
+* Fix: Fixed "PHP Notice: Trying to get property of non-object" in debug log when trying to expand already deleted record.
+* Change: Minor improvements to README and wp.org banner image.
+* Tested: WordPress 4.7.

 = 1.1 =
 * New: There is now a small promo for Options Pixie Pro in the footer of Option Pixie.
 * Change: Header text now complies with WordPress 4.3+ changes, but remains backwards compatible.